Contractible complexes and non-positive immersions: Generating immersions

 where $A\to \bar A$ is surjective and $\pi_1$-surjective.
 Furthermore, if $A\to B$ factors through an immersion $\psi : Z\looparrowright X$, then $\bar A\looparrowright B$ factors uniquely through $\psi$. \end{lemma}

+In the notation above, $\bar A\looparrowright B$ will be referred to as the folding of $\phi$.
 Moreover, this factorization can be efficiently algorithmically computed.
 This allows one to algorithmically produce immersions into a complex $X$ from combinatorial maps $Y\to X$.
 The next ingredient then is to produce maps $Y\to X$ whose folding produces complexes with large Euler characteristic.
-Given that we can always remove \emph{isolated edges}, i.e.\ edges not adjacent to any 2-cell of $Y$, to increase the Euler characteristic, we introduce the following definition.
+Given that we can always remove \emph{isolated edges}, i.e.\ edges not adjacent to any 2-cell of $Y$, to increase the Euler characteristic, we propose the following construction.

-\begin{definition} Given a 2-complex $X$, a \emph{facial piece} is an immersion $Y\looparrowright X$ where $Y$ is finite, connected and $Y$ has no isolated edges. \end{definition}

-We now describe a method for generating a forest of facial pieces with non-decreasing Euler characteristics.
-To describe the roots of this forest, we need one more definition.

-\begin{definition} Given a 2-complex $X$, a \emph{characteristic map} for the face $F$ of $X$, denoted $D_X(F)$, is a morphism of 2-complexes $D\to X$ where $D$ is a disc and $D\to X$ glues the interior of $D$ homeomorphically onto the interior of $F$.
-We will occasionally abuse notation and write $D_X(F)\to X$ for this map, viewing $D_X(F)$ as the disc $D$. \end{definition}